5skr0ll3r/Connector/README.md

 # Connector
-Is a multi remote shell handler written in python3
+Is a multi remote session handler written in python3